"Discrete" vacuum geometry as a tool for Dirac fundamental quantization of Minkowskian Higgs model: How topologically nontrivial threads arise inside the discrete non-Abelian vacuum manifold.

 We see that the extrapolation of Higgs vacuum BPS monopoles inward the interval $[0, \epsilon]$, where the potential superfluid nature of the Minkowskian BPS monopole vacuum suffered the Dirac fundamental quantization \cite{Dir} is violated, does not affects the integrals (\ref{I}), (\ref{kt}) so long as the integration limits in Eq. (\ref{kt}) are $[\epsilon, \infty]$.
 This is just the region where the potential superfluid nature of that vacuum takes place.
 It is determined, in the Dirac fundamental quantization scheme \cite{Dir}, by the Bogomol'nyi equation (\ref{Bog}), YM Gauss law constraint (\ref{homo}) and Gribov ambiguity equation (\ref{Gribov.eq}) as the logical consequence \cite{rem2, LP2,LP1} of the Bogomol'nyi equation (\ref{Bog}).
-As to the interval $[0, \epsilon]$, integrating inside this interval comes to integrating over the base of the infinitely narrow cylinder along the axis $z$ (in the chosen rest reference frame), so long as the Higgs BPS ansatz $f_0^{BPS}(r)$ is a function of the distance $r$ only.
-Thus the interval $[0, \epsilon]$ would result a vestigial contribution to the "rotary momentum" $I$, (\ref{I}), and one can neglect it actually.
+As to the interval $[0, \epsilon]$ (here, indeed, one must take $\epsilon=\epsilon(\infty)\to 0$), integrating inside this interval comes to integrating over the base of the infinitely narrow cylinder along the axis $z$ (in the chosen rest reference frame), so long as the Higgs BPS ansatz $f_0^{BPS}(r)$ is a function of the distance $r$ only.
+Inserting $f_0^{BPS}(r)$ in the approximation (\ref{app}) in (\ref{kt}) and changing interval ibid to $[0,\epsilon]$, we see that the interval $[0, \epsilon]$ results a vestigial contribution to the "rotary momentum" $I$, (\ref{I}), and one can neglect it actually.
+Indeed, due to required continuous stiching together Higgs vacuum BPS monopoles and Higgs "rotary" modes (\ref{Higgs-teta}) (and thus their covariant derivatives $D^2$), it is possible to write out explicitly the condition at which this stiching together should occur.

+As we have already mentioned in Introduction, this comes to evaluating the quantity $\delta$ entering Eq. (\ref{clas}) for $\phi(\rho)$.